WikiMANNia/MediaWiki-Extension-AgeClassification/README.md

 1.1.0

 * SVG images "fsm-aks.svg" optimized
-* Global variable `wgAgeClassificationButtonIMG` removed, now the image in the folder `resources/images` will be accessed.
+* Global variable `wmAgeClassificationButtonIMG` removed, now the image in the folder `resources/images` will be accessed.

 1.2.0